neutralinojs/neutralinojs/README.md

 ## Why Neutralinojs?

-In Electron and NWjs you have to install NodeJs and hundreds of dependency libraries.
+In Electron and NWjs, you have to install NodeJs and hundreds of dependency libraries.
 Embedded Chromium and Node creates large overhead and makes even simple apps like “hello world” considerable in size.
 Neutralino offers a lightweight and portable SDK which is an alternative for Electron and NW.js also with many advantages.

 Ask questions on Stackoverflow using tag [neutralinojs](https://stackoverflow.com/questions/tagged/neutralinojs)